PSNC Pharmacy Advice Audit

 PSNC is asking community pharmacy teams to take part in an audit that will capture information about all of the advice that pharmacies are giving to patients and local communities.

-Can your pharmacy team help demonstrate community pharmacy’s value in the week commencing 29th June 2020?
+Can your pharmacy team help demonstrate community pharmacy’s value?
 Everything you need to know about what the audit is trying to capture and how to take part is outlined in the sections below.

 Aims and purpose